Magisk-Modules-Repo/twrp-helper/README.md

 Back-ups of **Data** will thus henceforth include **Internal Storage** (`/data/media`).
 Analogously, wiping **Data** will subsequently also wipe **Internal Storage**.
+This has two critical ramifications.

+Firstly, if you back up to **Internal Storage**, any back-up you make of **Data** will now include nested copies of all of your existing back-ups.
+This is probably not what you want and will quickly spiral out of control until all of the available storage space has been consumed.

-This has one critical ramification: Since a restore operation is preceded by a wipe, any TWRP back-ups residing on **Internal Storage** will be **deleted** when you restore **Data**.
+Secondly, since a restore operation is preceded by a wipe, any TWRP back-ups residing on **Internal Storage** will be **deleted** when you restore **Data**.
 If you are not careful, you could easily destroy the very back-up you are attempting to restore.

-You are strongly advised to back up only to an external SD card from this point forward.
+For the above two reasons, you are strongly advised to back up only to an external SD card from this point forward.

 Note that a **Data** back-up made by a patched TWRP does **not** require a patched TWRP to restore it.
-Standard TWRP will **wipe** wipe `/data/media` before restoring to it.
+Standard TWRP will **not** wipe `/data/media` before restoring to it.

 ## Uninstallation